AdaCore/gtkada/docs/gtkada_ug/intro.rst

 about the same as the C library through the use of inline subprograms.

-GtkAda comes with a complete integration to the graphical interface builder `Glad`.
+GtkAda comes with a complete integration to the graphical interface builder `Glade`.
 This makes it even easier to develop interfaces, since you just have to click to create a description of the window and all the dialogs.
 Ada code can simply import that description to bring the windows to life.